aescarias/pdfnaut/docs/source/reference/standard_handler.rst

 Standard Security Handler
 =========================

-The Standard security handler is the password-based encryption method that PDFs use.
+The Standard security handler is the password-based encryption method used by PDFs.

-In pdfnaut, the Standard security handler depends on user-supplied providers known as **crypt providers.** The crypt providers available are AES-128 (in CBC mode) and ARC4.
+In pdfnaut, the Standard security handler relies on user-supplied providers known as **crypt providers.** The crypt providers available are AES-128 (in CBC mode) and ARC4.
 A third provider, the Identity provider, is included by default and does nothing.

 pdfnaut does not include these providers.
 You must provide them yourself or install one of the following packages: